PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 server.listen(port, host)
 ```

-We can not try out our server.
+We can now try out our server.

 We start our server like so: